Thijs Dallinga

-Thijs Dallinga (born 3 August 2000) is a Dutch professional footballer who plays as a forward for club Bologna and the Netherlands national team.
+Thijs Dallinga (born 3 August 2000) is a Dutch professional footballer who plays as a forward for club 1.
+FC Köln, on loan from club Bologna.

 Dallinga emerged as a talent of Emmen and signed with Groningen in 2018.
 His breakthrough came after moving to Excelsior as a free agent in 2021, scoring an unprecedented 36 goals in 43 appearances in the 2021–22 Eerste Divisie season and subsequent playoffs, to help the club win promotion to the Eredivisie.
 He transferred to Toulouse the following season.

 Dallinga gained caps for both the Netherlands under-19 and under-21 teams before making his senior debut in 2023.

 Club career

 Emmen

 Dallinga was born in Groningen and grew up in the towns of Siddeburen and Hellum.
 He played youth football for VV Siddeburen and VV Hoogezand, until he joined the youth academy of FC Emmen in 2012.

 He progressed through the youth teams of Emmen before making his professional debut on 27 November 2017 in a 2–1 victory over MVV in the Eerste Divisie, coming on as a substitute in the 83rd minute for Cas Peters.
 On 9 April 2018, he scored his first senior goal in a league match against Telstar.
 In his debut season, Emmen managed to win promotion to the Eredivisie via the play-offs, in which Dallinga did not make an appearance.